 What if you've had an extended leave from the UK?

 If you leave the UK for an extended period of time, your credit rating doesn’t go with you, but any debts you have will remain active.
-If you leave the country without settling them, or continue to pay them off while you’re away, then this will have a negative impact on your credit score and could see you issued with CCJs for the debts or even declared bankrupt.
+If you leave the country without settling them, this will have a negative impact on your credit score and could see you issued with CCJs for the debts or even declared bankrupt.

 If you leave the UK without any debts, then your credit score will gradually drop.
 The longer you’re away, the lower it will go which can result in you having to start from scratch on your return.
 This is because having no up-to-date information on your financial habits, lenders won’t be able to assess how much of a risk you are.